ENSE-871/Special_Interest_Groups_Portal/README.md

 ## Opportunity

+This is an opportunity to create a platform where SIG members can collaborate seamlessly and express their shared interests effortlessly.
+By enhancing features and offering additional tools, this platform can boost productivity and maximize outcomes.
+Such a platform would allow educators to engage with a broader audience and individuals with the same interest.

 ## Northstar & Carryover customers

 NorthStar (target) customer: Special Interest Groups (SIG)<br>
 Carryover customers: Other CEEA members, general public including students and teachers.